Tools

 isGlobal?: boolean; // Optional: available across all LLM calls

 The execute function is the core of every tool.
-It receives validated input from the LLM, current state (including memory), and the agent instance, then returns updated state and/or result.
+It receives validated input from the LLM, current state (including memory), and the agent instance, then modifies state by reference and returns an optional result.

 Parameters